 All required components of the application must be completed and may not contain false or inaccurate information.

 Who can apply and on what activities can funds be spent?

 California Organizations

-An organization (for-profit or non-profit) that employs and pays more than 50% of its employees in California is considered a "California Organization."
-A California Organization may use CIRM funds for the following allowable project activities:
+A California Organization is a for-profit or non-profit organization that employs and pays more than 50% of its employees in California.